szareui/kross-hugo/exampleSite/content/about/_index.md

 author_signature: "/images/backgrounds/education-bg.png"

 ---
-This is Sedighe Zare's website, a product designer in Iran.
+Hello!
+I am sedighe zare, a product designer from Iran.

 Using design solutions to solve problems is what I love to do.

-I'm here to share my work and write my experience with you; I hope this helps us grow.
+The purpose of this site is to share my work and experiences with you, and I hope this helps us all grow.